Specificity of the French primary school

 Modern language

 Pupils discover very soon the existence of different languages in their environment, just like abroad.
-From preparatory course CP, an initial awareness of modern language is brought orally.
-During the first year of primary course, language teaching combines oral language and written language.
+From the first year of Elementary school, CP, an initial awareness of modern language is brought orally.
+During the first year of CP, language teaching combines oral language and written language.
 This helps with understanding and speaking.
 Language teaching should soon be extended to CP class.

 Discovering the world